Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 By default, the payment methods debit card, credit card, and PayPal are predefined for the POS system.
 You can add several other payment methods that are predefined in the system, or you define a custom payment method for the POS system.

-### Create a payment method in Order management
+### Create a payment method in Order Management

 If the existing payment methods in *POS* are not appropriate for your special needs, you can create a custom payment method.
-Therefore, you have to create a new payment method in the *Order management* module first.
+Therefore, you have to create a new payment method in the *Order Management* module first.

 #### Prerequisites